dgutov/robe/README.md

 obvious (`Foo.new`, `2.seconds`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.

-If the result is ambiguous, it then asks you to pick the module/location.
+If the result is ambiguous, you're prompted to pick the module/location.

 We can't jump to methods implemented in C, so these are ignored.